'France will win Notre-Dame rebuild challenge', says general in charge

 Lead poisoning concerns mean strict safety procedures

-General Georgelin says he has been able to count on around 40 people who work for the public organisation created to oversee the rebuild, and a total of 1,000 workers throughout France, half of whom are on site – although conditions have complicated the work due to the presence of lead.
+General Georgelin said he had to count on around 40 people working for the public organisation created to oversee the rebuild, and a total of 1,000 workers throughout France, half of whom were on site – although conditions were complicated due to the presence of lead.

-The requirements for watertight clothing and systematic showers when leaving the site, even for visitors, have been particularly stringent.
+The requirements for watertight clothing and systematic showers when leaving the site, even for visitors, were particularly stringent.

-He confided that King Charles III had wanted to visit the site, but it did not make the programme due to these safety complications.
-This was before the King’s visit to France was cancelled due to protests.
+He confided that King Charles III had wanted to visit the site, but it did not make the programme of his visit due to these safety complications.

 ‘A few tears’ as keystones installed